 The improved understanding of the flood generation mechanisms resulted in increasingly complex model structures, with increased requirements on data and computational resources.
 In particular, high data requirements make proper application of complex models exceedingly difficult outside the research environment.
-For this reason, the engineering community prefers using much simpler tools, particularly event-based models that are straightforward to implement, when their (few) parameters are directly obtained from bibliographic sources (i.e., regional formulas or lookup tables).
-Yet these

-- obtained from bibliographic sources (i.e., regional formulas or lookup tables).
-Yet, these engineering recipes, and specifically the combined SCS-CN and synthetic unit hydrograph approach (henceforth, SCS/SUH), are founded on Horton's interpretation of flood generation that ignores the flow through the shallow soil, generally referred to as interflow. - Several researchers have revealed the limitations of the SCS-CN method with respect to soil moisture and proposed further parameterization to better represent the initial soil moisture conditions (e.g., Ponce and Hawkins, 1996; Michel et al., 2005; Sahu et al., 2007) as well as the infiltration (e.g., Gabellani et al., 2008; Grimaldi et al., 2013)
+For this reason, the engineering community prefers using much simpler tools, particularly event-based models that are straightforward to implement, when their (few) parameters are directly obtained from bibliographic sources (i.e. regional formulas or lookup tables).
+Yet, these engineering recipes, and specifically the unit hydrograph approach, are founded on Horton's interpretation of flood generation that ignores the flow through the shallow soil, generally referred to as interflow.
+Most of the synthetic unit hydrographs that are applied in ungauged basins relate their parameters (e.g. base time, time to peak, peak flow) to the surface properties of the catchment (e.g. slope, area, geometry of drainage network).
+The hidden yet obvious hypothesis under this premise is that the entire effective rainfall flows over the basin surface.